Brian Laundrie found: Gov. DeSantis 'committed to doing whatever he can to help prevent domestic violence'

 The governor also said he wants to help with fundraising and anything else the Petitos need.

 "I know he's working hard on stuff.
 I told them, you know, we raise money for different things," DeSantis said Thursday.
 "We raised money for fallen officers' families in Florida.
-We're going to probably do some other stuff with my wife eventually, for breast cancer.
+We're going to probably do some other stuff with my wife eventually for breast cancer.
 But I told him, in our charitable endeavors, we want to be helpful.
 So I think we're going to be able to do it."

 - Image 1 of 3